…Meet the Maker

 continued

-I was very fortunate to have worked for 3 years under the guidance of Ceramic Artist Kathy Brauer (Now owner/interior designer of Bisque Traders in Byron Bay), completing an apprenticeship in small business manufacturing.
-The studio was very busy and we specialised in earthenware slip-casting from small milk jugs and coffee cups to large urns and tiled wrought iron tables.
+The studio was very busy with a team of 6 and we specialised in earthenware slip-casting from small milk jugs and coffee cups to large urns and tiled wrought iron tables.
 During this time I trained to hand-paint a large variety of brightly coloured ware according to Kathy’s ceramic designs.
 She was a huge inspiration to me and I was very lucky to have had this experience at such a young age.

 Back then we didn't have the internet to sell, therefore it was a lot of trade shows, party plan and markets.
 I recall days upon days of hand-painting, glazing, packing kilns and I really loved this dedicated, purposeful and creative process of seeing clay transform into a beautiful functional vessel for people to enjoy.